BrendenEum/Website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---

-I am a PhD candidate in Social & Decision Neuroscience at Caltech and a member of the Rangel Neuroeconomics Lab.
-I utilize tools from economics, neuroscience, and psychology to study how attention, perception, and context affect human decision-making.
-Prior to coming to Caltech, I earned my MA in Economics from Columbia University and completed a predoctoral fellowship at Columbia Business School (Economics Division).
-Outside of academics, I am an avid rock climber, snowboarder, and energy expenditure enthusiast.
+Hello!
+I am currently a Postdoctoral Researcher in Marketing at the University of Toronto, Rotman School of Management.

+I utilize tools from economics, neuroscience, and psychology to study how attention, context, and perception affect consumer judgement and decision-making, with a recent focus using attention and response time metrics to improve demand estimation and design more efficient markets.

+I recently received my Ph.D. in Social and Decision Neuroscience from Caltech, where I was advised by Antonio Rangel and supported by the Chen Graduate Research Fellowship.
+Before that, I spent 2 years as a predoctoral fellow at Columbia Business School (Economics Division) and received an M.A. in Economics from Columbia University.

+Outside of research, I am obsessed with rock climbing and also enjoy backpacking, snowboarding, and cycling.